 Here are the 3 best ways to recruit millennial drivers:

-Many fleets rely heavily on printed magazines as a way to recruit new drivers and spread news about the industry.
+Many fleets rely heavily on printed magazines as a way to recruit new drivers and spread the news about the industry.
 While this is very effective for older and more experienced drivers, if fleet managers want to appeal to young new prospects they will have to reach out to them where they are; social media.
 3.48 billion people now use social media.
 Roughly half of the US social media users are between the ages of 18 to 34.
 So make sure your fleet company gets active on social media to make connections and recruit millennials through your social media networks.

 Provide free CDL training for prospective drivers